-- 6.6 The Dorset Local Enterprise Partnership (LEP) directs investment to strengthen the Dorset-wide economy and leads on promoting economic growth across Bournemouth, Dorset and Poole.
-Many of the proposals in this Local Plan are included in the Dorset LEP's Strategic Economic Plan (SEP).
-The Sustainable Community Strategy for Dorset identifies trying to foster a strong economy that offers better job opportunities for local people as a priority for the rural County. - 6.7 The Council's three-year economic development strategy aims to stimulate the economy, create economic growth and jobs, and attract resources and investment to the area.
+- The Dorset Local Enterprise Partnership (LEP) directs investment to strengthen the Dorset-wide economy and leads on promoting economic growth across Bournemouth, Dorset and Poole.
+The Sustainable Community Strategy (SCS) for Dorset identifies trying to foster a strong economy that offers better job opportunities for local people as a priority for the rural County 140. - 6.7 The Council's three-year economic development strategy141 aims to stimulate the economy, create economic growth and jobs, and attract resources and investment to the area.
 The Council's role will be to help create an environment in which businesses can thrive.